-Vending Machine at Earthquake
+Vending Machine as Lifeline

 Japan has extended its natural disaster preparations to vending machines, which will offer free food and drink in the event of a major earthquake or typhoon.